Empirical macroeconomics

 Green innovation, climate-relevant investment, and macroeconomic policy for structural change.

-This project studies specialist green innovators and their response to tighter financial conditions, with a focus on how macro-financial shocks shape climate-relevant investment across heterogeneous firms.
+This project studies how tighter financial conditions affect specialist green innovators and shape climate-relevant R&D across heterogeneous firms.

 Current Projects